elastic/rally/docs/command_line_reference.rst

 ``preserve-install``
 ~~~~~~~~~~~~~~~~~~~~

 Rally usually installs and launches an Elasticsearch cluster internally and wipes the entire directory after the benchmark is done.
-Sometimes you want to keep the final cluster including all data after the benchmark has finished and that's what you can do with this flag.
-Note that depending on the track that has been run, the cluster can eat up a very significant of disk space (at least dozens of GB).
+Sometimes you want to keep this cluster including all data after the benchmark has finished and that's what you can do with this flag.
+Note that depending on the track that has been run, the cluster can eat up a very significant amount of disk space (at least dozens of GB).
 The default value is ``false``.

 .. note::
 This option does only affect clusters that are provisioned by Rally.
 More specifically, if you use the pipeline ``benchmark-only``, this option is ineffective as Rally does not provision a cluster in this case.